-Revenue from sales of ORLADEYO in the first quarter of 2021, which was our first full quarter of ORLADEYO sales, is discussed under "Results of Operations" below and consists of ORLADEYO sales in the U.S. to patients who receive reimbursements for their prescriptions.
-Revenue from sales of ORLADEYO in future periods is subject to uncertainties and will depend on several factors, including the success of our and our partners' commercialization efforts in the U.S. and elsewhere, the number of new patients switching to ORLADEYO, patient retention and demand, the number of physicians prescribing ORLADEYO, the rate of monthly prescriptions, reimbursement from third-party payors, the conversion of patients from our clinical trials and early access programs to commercial customers, and market trends.
+Revenue from sales of ORLADEYO in the second quarter of 2021, which was our second full quarter of ORLADEYO sales, is discussed under "Results of Operations."
+Revenue from sales of ORLADEYO in future periods is subject to uncertainties and will depend on several factors, including the success of our and our partners' commercialization efforts in the U.S. and elsewhere, the number of new patients switching to ORLADEYO, patient retention and demand, the number of physicians prescribing ORLADEYO, the rate of monthly prescriptions, reimbursement from third-party and government payors, the conversion of patients from our clinical trials and early access programs to commercial customers, and market trends.
 We are continuing to monitor and analyze this data during the initial launch period.